PowerShell/Community-Blog/Posts/2021/02/ScriptingGuy.0002.GetDateOfYesterday.md

 You use the `-Replace` operator to replace the "/" character with a "-".
 Additionally, after performing the replacement, you end up with an (unneeded) time value.
 You can use the `-Split` operator to pull out just the date, which is what you want for the file name.
-Once you do get the date, you can create you can create a file name and the file itself.
+Once you do get the date, you can create you can create a file name for the file

 Needless to say, you could do all those file name manipulations operations as a one-liner.
 I will leave that as an exercise for you!